Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: Discussion

 \acknowledgments We are grateful to Alok Laddha for suggesting the problem and numerous insightful discussions.
 We thank him for carefully going through the draft and providing valuable suggestions and comments on it.
 We thank Sujay Ashok for constant encouragement and valuable comments on the draft.
 We thank all the participants of `Amplitudes @ Chennai' workshop at the Chennai Mathematical Institute for interesting discussions.
 SA would like to thank the organizers of the `Indian Strings Meeting 2023' at the Indian Institute of Technology Bombay for an opportunity to present a part of this work as a poster, and the participants for their feedback.
+We also thank Yilber Fabian Bautista and Rafael A. Porto for their feedback and discussion.
 AM thanks Aninda Sinha for support and acknowledges financial support from DST through the SERB core grant CRG/2021/000873.

 \begin{appendix}